 - Reaction of others to you (knowing that you’ve had a ‘brain operation’) -are you ‘all there’; will you look or act differently?

 - There may be problems within your relationship, due to one or more issues (e.g. loss of libido, lack of energy, physical changes).

 You can contact The Pituitary Foundation for help at every stage of your journey.
-We have a list of trained peer support volunteers who are patients (or carers) themselves and so have direct, personal experience of your particular condition.
-Some patients find it helpful to attend a Local Support Group meeting so they can talk to fellow patients who also have personal experience.
+We have a list of trained peer support volunteers who either have pituitary conditions or support those that do.
+They have direct, personal experience of pituitary conditions and can offer practical support.
+You may also find it useful to attend a support group meeting so you can talk to others who may have similar experiences.